dust-ai-mr/dust/README.md

 other providers).
 Actors for chunking text and creating embeddings (Huggingface embedding but again can easily be adapted to other APIs.)

+<a href="https://github.com/dust-ai-mr/dust-demos-topics">dust-demos-topics</a> - Uses the above modules to construct an
+intelligent news reader which finds RSS feeds based on your interests and extracts they types of information that you specify from published news articles.
+Uses ChatGPT in multiple ways.

 ## But what is it good for?
 A question that should be answered is 'what kinds of applications is Dust good for?'.
 Following is a list of rules-of-thumb for recognizing possible good fits.
 As it happens, dust (or its predecessor) has been used in